litestar-org/litestar/docs/usage/responses.rst

 Response Headers
 ----------------

-Starlite allows you to define response headers by using the ``response_headers`` kwarg.
+Litestar allows you to define response headers by using the ``response_headers`` kwarg.
 This kwarg is available on all layers of the app - individual route handlers, controllers, routers and the app
 itself: